 Your privacy is important to us.
-It is MAB Community Services’ policy to respect your privacy regarding any information we may collect from you across our websites including, www.mabvi.org, www.mabcommunity.org, and www.ivystreetschool.org.
+MAB Community Services’ policy is to respect your privacy regarding any information we may collect from you across our websites, including www.mabvi.org, www.mabcommunity.org, and www.ivystreetschool.org.

 Information we collect

 When you visit our website, our servers may automatically log the standard data your web browser provides.
 This data is considered “non-identifying information”, as it does not personally identify you on its own.
 It may include your computer’s Internet Protocol (IP) address, your browser type and version, the pages you visit, the time and date of your visit, the time spent on each page, and other details.

 We may ask for personal information, such as your name and email address.
 This data is considered “identifying information,” as it can personally identify you.
 We only request personal information relevant to providing you with a service and only use it to help provide or improve this service.

 With your knowledge and consent, we collect information by fair and lawful means.
 We also let you know why we’re collecting it and how it will be used.
 You are free to refuse our request for this information, with the understanding that we may be unable to provide you with some of your desired services without it.

 We may use a combination of identifying and non-identifying information to understand who our visitors are, how they use our services, and how we may improve their experience of our website in the future.
 We do not disclose the specifics of this information publicly but may share aggregated and anonymized versions of this information, for example, in website and customer usage trend reports.